thebit1701/Interview-Preperation/README.md

 # Interview-Preperation
-This repository contain important questions on DS and Algo.
+This repository contain important questions on DS and Algo in Python.